 Examples of Membership Sites

 If you need some inspiration, here are some real-world examples of membership sites that are all powered by MemberSpace.

-Type of Membership: Nutrition Courses and Podcasts
+Type of Membership: Digital Magazine and Community

 The Badass Workshop provides an evolving blueprint for success.
 Bozoma Saint John (CMO at Netflix) has carefully curated the workshop to provide the tools for creating conscious choices and building your life on your terms.
 Membership includes five 60-minute classes, intending to educate based on the experience and tools gained from the life lessons Bozoma has learned.

 Type of Membership: Self-Help Video Classes & Consulting

 Inge Hunter teaches people how to tell the world about their business and gives them the process and strategies to achieve it.
 Her membership, Design Your Socials, is the quickest way to start leveling up and improving.
 It includes Zoom workshops, live weekly account reviews, Q&A member sessions, various content libraries, a Google calendar of events, thousands of categorized hashtags, digital coworking, and more!

 Type of Membership: Live Streams & Workshops for Instagram